lethenju/spotify_rust/README.md

 ## Running the tests

-`cd spotify_api` to get in the library module
+`cd spotify_api` to get in the library module.

-You can run the tests with `cargo test`
+You can run the tests with `cargo test`.

 ## Built With